taiseidev/cat-project/README.md

 - 📝 Comment (where everyone comments on the good things about their cats)
 - 👑 Ranking (Compete to see how cute your cat is.
 The top rankers may get a present.)

-Scheduled release: October 2020
+Scheduled release:
-Scheduled for October 2020
+Scheduled for October 2022

 <p align="right">(<a href="#top">back to top</a>)</p>